Edward Garnier: Solicitor General

 Garnier was Solicitor General from May 2010 to September 2012.
 He was appointed a Knight Bachelor after the reshuffle that ended his time as Solicitor General.

 In November 2014, The Daily Telegraph reported allegations that Garnier requested that Simon Danczuk "think very carefully" about what he said to the Home Affairs select committee about Leon Brittan and the missing Westminster paedophile dossier.
 Danczuk said that Brittan was in poor health, and that Garnier, an old friend, had been asked to intervene by Brittan's wife.

-In March 2015, he was appointed to the Privy Council of the United Kingdom and was therefore granted the title The Right Honourable.
+On 30 March 2015, he was appointed to the Privy Council of the United Kingdom and was therefore granted the title The Right Honourable.

 Brexit

-Garnier was opposed to Brexit prior to the 2016 referendum.
+Garnier was opposed to Brexit before the 2016 referendum.
 Following a successful legal challenge to the use of the Royal Prerogative to invoke article 50, Garnier advised against appealing to the Supreme Court.
-He believed the chances of winning were low, proceeding would have been costly, and it would have provided another "opportunity for ill-motivated people to attack the judiciary to misconstrue the motives of both parties."
+He believed the chances of winning were low, proceeding would have been costly, and it would have provided another "opportunity for ill-motivated people to attack the judiciary to misconstrue the motives of both parties".
 The former Attorney General Dominic Grieve also thought the appeal was pointless.

 House of Lords

-On 22 June 2018, Garnier was created a life peer as Baron Garnier, of Harborough in the County of Leicestershire, becoming thus a member of the House of Lords.
+On 22 June 2018, Garnier was created a life peer as Baron Garnier, of Harborough in the County of Leicestershire, thus becoming a member of the House of Lords.

 Personal life

-Garnier married Anna Caroline Mellows on 17 April 1982; their daughter, Eleanor Garnier (born September 1983), is a BBC political correspondent, and the couple also have two sons (born July 1986 and January 1991).
+Garnier married Anna Caroline Mellows on 17 April 1982.

-Lord Garnier was a Visiting Fellow of St Antony's College, Oxford in 1996 and is a keen follower of cricket, being a member of Leicestershire CCC.
+He was a Visiting Fellow of St Antony's College, Oxford in 1996 and is a keen follower of cricket, being a member of Leicestershire CCC.
 He speaks proficient French and enjoys 19th-century French literature.

 His cousin is Mark Garnier who has been the Member of Parliament for Wyre Forest since the 2010 general election.